 Although overall levels of antenatal care are relatively high across regions, disparities are revealed when coverage is examined in light of household wealth and urban or rural residence.
 In South Asia and sub-Saharan Africa the urban-rural gap in coverage of four or more antenatal care visits exceeds 20 percentage points in favor of urban areas.
 This gap has not closed within the last decade.

-Globally, women in the richest 20 per cent of the population are also more likely to receive antenatal care than poorer women, especially in the most deprived regions.
-In South Asia (excluding India), for instance, women in the richest quintile are five times as likely as women in the poorest quintile to receive four or more antenatal care visits, which is the minimum recommended (68 per cent versus 14 per cent).
+Globally, women in the richest 20 per cent of the population of their countries are also more likely to receive antenatal care than poorer women, especially in the most deprived regions.
+In South Asia, for instance, women in the richest quintile are nearly five times as likely as women in the poorest quintile to receive four or more antenatal care visits, which is the minimum recommended (67 per cent versus 14 per cent).
 Large disparities in coverage based on wealth are also found in sub-Saharan Africa, particularly in West and Central Africa.

 UNICEF, Progress for Children Beyond Averages: Learning from the MDGs, New York, 2015